performancecopilot/parfait/PARFAIT.1.md

 The JMX server is then allowing access from instrumentation by `parfait`, which can be invoked as follows:

+* _parfait_ --name sleep --connect localhost:9875

+Behind the scenes this runs:

 * _java_ -Dparfait.name=sleep -jar /usr/share/java/parfait/parfait.jar **-connect=localhost:9875**